 When we visited the Rain Garden today we saw Monarch butterfly larvae on the butterfly plants!!
 October 2017: The Rain Garden plants are thriving:

 In fall 2015 BGS hosted a Tree ID Workshop where Charlie Davis identified about 100 different species in GUF.
 Shortly thereafter a group of 6th grade student volunteers from the Mother Seton Academy measured the caliber of these trees.
 The project culminated in ‘tagging’ one tree of each species, identifying it with a lovely tag Tree Tags Example that was designed by Katy Lautar of BGS.
 During our ‘Midsummer’s Eve’ celebration in June, guests were asked to find the trees and hand the tags so now visitors can readily identify various trees.
-We now have a listing of trees and shrubs Plants in GUF found in GUF.
+We now have a listing of trees and shrubs found in GUF.

 During the spring and summer of 2016, volunteer groups came to GUF and helped remove invasive ground ivy.
 Central Presbyterian, the Jemecy School, the Friends School of Baltimore, and the Johns Hopkins President’s Day of Service all contributed to clearing and cleaning out the front section of the forest.